tm-0430/spindle/examples/defi/okx-dex-starter/README.md

 ✓ Agent initialized with OKX plugin

-You: swap 0.01 SOL to USDC with 0.5% slippage
+You: Swap 0.01 SOL to USDC with 0.5% slippage

 Executing swap from sol to usdc...